Sonya-7/Dash_Dashboard/README.md

 - Number of flights flying to each state from each reporting airline using treemap chart.
 - Yearly average flight delay statistics

-For the chosen year provide,
+For the chosen month provide,

 - Monthly average carrier delay by reporting airline for the given year.
 - Monthly average weather delay by reporting airline for the given year.